top of page

 The adjective 'inconceivable' has its origins in the Latin word 'concebere,' which means 'to conceive' or 'to form in the mind.'
 The prefix 'in-' in English serves as a negation, denoting the opposite of the action.
 Therefore, 'inconceivable' etymologically means 'not able to be conceived' or 'beyond the realm of imagination or belief.'
 When something is described as inconceivable, it implies that it is so extraordinary, complex, or unbelievable that it surpasses the limits of what one can imagine or comprehend.
 The etymology of 'inconceivable' underscores the idea that certain concepts or ideas are so far-fetched or beyond the ordinary that they defy easy mental assimilation, emphasizing their extraordinary and often unbelievable nature.

-Quiz: Find the meaning of inconceivable
+Quiz: Find the meaning of the adjective inconceivable:

 Try Again!